Chainflip (FLIP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chainflip Historical Price

-According to the latest data gathered on Chainflip live price page, the current price of Chainflip is 0.448201USD.
-The circulating supply of Chainflip(FLIP) is 63.89M FLIP , giving it a market capitalization of $28.63M.
+According to the latest data gathered on Chainflip live price page, the current price of Chainflip is 0.428498USD.
+The circulating supply of Chainflip(FLIP) is 63.86M FLIP , giving it a market capitalization of $27.36M.

 The Chainflip Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLIP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.